nystrom/rivo/docs/design.md

 ## Evaluation contexts

-An expression may be evaluated in either _expression context_ or _pattern context_
+An expression may be evaluated in either _expression context_ or _pattern context_.
+In the former, the expression should evaluate to a single unique value.
+In the latter, the expression may evaluate to a stream of values, including the empty stream `!`.

+Pattern contexts occur in the formula part of a `for`, `let`, or `var` expression and elsewhere.

 ## Formula definitions

 A `let` or `var` definition introduces variables in the body of a `data` definition.